 top of page

-Diabetes: Confronting Barriers in Care and Treatment in Underserved Communities
+Inequities in Diabetes: Confronting Barriers in Care and Treatment in Underserved Communities

 Underserved communities are still struggling with prevention and treatment when it comes to Diabetes Mellitus.
 The ability for adults in particular populations such as Latino's and African Americans, to manage their diagnosis of the disease continues to be a plaque.
 Research suggests that due to the cost of diabetes management, the burden significantly increases in minority and poverty stricken communities.